The P91 pluka offers an improved specification and has more features than the P7 or P71.

 The pluka plucking head specification:

-- 0.5HP/0.37KW European made electric motor fitted with a 2m cable with a UK/EU or USA plug.
+- 0.5HP/0.37KW European made electric motor fitted with a 2m cable with a UK/EU plug.

 - Rigid but lightweight aluminium constructed stand with height and levelling adjustable

 - On/Off switch with ‘no volt’ release safety function

 - Reduced RPM plucking head means less maintenance and longer lasting parts

 - Nine long lasting stainless steel dishes with a case hardened drive shaft

 - Improved springs and bearings.